Vyral/base-template/_posts/2020-04-23-have-questions-join-our-facebook-group.md

 {% include youtube.html %}

-<center>If you haven&rsquo;t already joined our Facebook group, you should\!
+<center>If you haven&rsquo;t already joined our Facebook group, you should!
 Here&rsquo;s what you need to know.</center>

 &nbsp;